 Tip 7: Don’t forget to be affectionate!

 Horses love affection and they can tell whether you’re focused on them or not.
 So don’t forget to treat your horse like a princess, pat her often and tell her how much of a good girl she is.
+I really think this is one of the most underrated Western horseback riding tips!

 Yes!
 That means you have to talk to your horse so don’t be shy or embarrassed.
 All horse owners and lovers talk to their horses all the time.